sebivenlo/PerformanceTesting/README.md

 </dependencies>
 ```

-* build with dependencies
+* Build project with dependencies
-* create a folder called `resources` in projectRoot/src/main/
+* Create a folder called `resources` in `<projectRoot>/src/main/`
-* create an xml file in this folder with an arbitrary name
+* Create an XML file in this folder with an arbitrary name
-* give it this content:
+* Give it this content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>